Who Is in Charge of Paying for the Appraisal and Inspection In Texas

 Who Pays the Fees for Appraisal and Inspection In Texas

 When buying a home in Texas, knowing about appraisals is key.
-A home appraisal figures out the property’s market value, making sure buyers pay a fair price.
-This step is important not only for buyers but also for sellers and lenders during real estate transactions.
+A home appraisal determines the property’s market value, ensuring buyers pay a fair price.
+This step is important for buyers, sellers, and lenders during real estate transactions.

 Why Are Appraisals Important in Real Estate Transactions?